 This is not something for every day.
 Green tomatoes are wonderful in the spring before the beautiful red tomatoes are ripe – that is if you can keep from eating them!

 Gifts from Friends

-I have a good friend who I have know for a long time who is moving out of state.
-To save moving costs, she decided to get rid of some of her things, and invited me to come over and see if there was anything I wanted to needed.
-Included in the group were a set of dinner plates that I absolutely loved, so she gave those to me, as well as a new cover for my couch, storage containers, some lovely glass bowls, stuff of the pantry, and two lovely green tomatoes someone had given her.
+I have a good friend who I have known for a long time who is moving out of state.
+To save moving costs, she decided to get rid of some of her things and invited me to come over and see if there was anything I wanted to needed.
+Included in the group were a set of dinner plates that I absolutely loved, so she gave those to me, as well as a new cover for my couch, storage containers, some lovely glass bowls, some stuff for the pantry, and two lovely green tomatoes someone had given her.

 - 1 egg, beaten